alshedivat/al-folio/_pages/datascienceclub.md

 ## History

+- **15th meeting**: Monday, 27.02.2023, 19:00 Uhr, Konrad-Zuse-Haus, Room 116.
+Submitted our first submission on the RSNA Kaggle challenge!
 - **14th meeting**: Monday, 20.02.2023, 19:00 Uhr, Konrad-Zuse-Haus, Room 116.
-Finally training on the cluster, formed Team for competition.
+Finally training on the cluster, formed a team for the competition.
 - **13th meeting**: Monday, 13.02.2023, 19:00 Uhr, Konrad-Zuse-Haus, Room 116.
 Trying to train first model on the cluster.
 - **12th meeting**: Monday, 06.02.2023, 19:00 Uhr, Konrad-Zuse-Haus, Room 116.
 Preparing first model for kubernetes.
 - **11th meeting**: Monday, 30.01.2023, 19:00 Uhr, Konrad-Zuse-Haus, Room 116.
 We are working with our new cluster access.